fpirsch/twin-bcrypt/README.md

     * `callback` - [REQUIRED] - a callback to be fired once the data has been compared.
         * `error` - First parameter to the callback detailing any errors.
         * `result` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].
-* `getRounds(encrypted)` - return the number of rounds used to encrypt a given hash
-    * `encrypted` - [REQUIRED] - hash from which the number of rounds used should be extracted.

 ## Credits